 In many cases, accurate emissions can be calculated from fuel use data.
 Even small users usually know the amount of fuel consumed and have access to data on the carbon content of the fuel through default carbon content coefficients or through more accurate periodic fuel sampling.
 Public organizations should use the most accurate calculation approach available to them and appropriate for their reporting context.

-Collect Activity Data and Choose Emission Factors

-For most organizations, scope 1 GHG emissions are calculated on the basis of the purchased (or consumed) quantities of commercial fuels (such as natural gas, vehicle fuels, and heating oil) using published emissions factors.
-Special attention is needed when calculating and categorizing the emissions from biofuels, particularly blended fuels (see Box 6.2).
-Much of the information required to complete the inventory may already be avail-

-BOX 6.2 Calculating Emissions from Biofuels

-Biofuels are alternative, non-petroleum fuels made from renewable biological material.
+Collect Activity Data and Choose Emission Factors For most organizations, scope 1 GHG emissions are calculated on the basis of the purchased (or consumed) quantities of commercial fuels (such as natural gas, vehicle fuels, and heating oil) using published emission factors.
+Special attention is needed when calculating and categorizing the emissions from biofuels, particularly blended fuels (see Box 9).
+Much of the information required to complete the inventory may already be available in other data bases maintained by the organization.
+For example, U.S. federal agencies are required to measure and report annually their facility and vehicle fleet energy use to the Federal Energy Management Program to satisfy Energy Policy Act 2005 and EO 13423 requirements.
+Coordinating with the parties responsible for such data may simplify reporting and avoid unnecessary duplication of effort.
+However, some organizations may have difficulty gathering sufficiently disaggregated data to allow for inventory calculations at the appropriate level; in these cases, organizations must clearly identify limitations on data in the inventory report.
+BOX 9.
+Calculating Emissions from Biofuels Biofuels are alternative, non-petroleum fuels made from renewable biological material.
 One common biofuel is biodiesel, crafted from vegetable oil and animal fats.
 Pure biodiesel, also known as B100, is often combined with various amounts of petro-diesel to create a blended product.
 A common blend, B20, consists of 20 percent biodiesel and 80 percent petro-diesel.
 Such intermingling of fuels complicates the accounting of GHG emissions.
-In order to calculate B20's combustion emissions, a percentage breakdown into its fuel constituents (i.e., petrodiesel & pure biodiesel) is required.
-The N2O, CH4, and CO2 emissions from the 80% petro-diesel portion should all be reported under scope 1 within the appropriate organizational boundaries.
-However, combustion of the 20% biodiesel is accounted for in two places: the $CH_4$ and $N_2O$ are reported in scope 1, and the CO2 is separately reported "biogenic" emissions category.
+In order to calculate B20's combustion emissions, a percentage breakdown into its fuel constituents (i.e., Petro-diesel & pure biodiesel) is required.
+The $N_20$ , $CH_4$ , and $CO_2$ emissions from the 80% petro-diesel portion should all be reported under scope 1 within the appropriate organizational boundaries.
+However, combustion of the 20% biodiesel is accounted for in two places: the $CH_4$ and $N_2O$ are reported in scope 1, and the $CO_2$ is separately reported "biogenic" emissions category.
 See Chapter 4 for more information.